Norm Houghton (historian): Forestry research

 Houghton's contribution to forestry history has been recognized in a number of recent surveys of Australian and Victorian forest history, particularly in undertaking the primary field work which has relocated the isolated bush settlements, mill sites and tramway networks, and in the compilation of oral histories.
 He provided a large proportion of the entries to the first annotated bibliography of forest history, was a co-founder of, and subsequently contributed to most of the national conferences on Australian forest history since its inception.
 He is also credited as a major contributor to the reinvigoration of heritage protection and tourism in forest areas through his publications and promotion of timber tramway trails.

 Houghton is club historian for The Geelong Club for which he has written several histories.

 Awards

 In the 2021 Australia Day Honours Houghton was awarded the Order of Australia Medal for services to community history.

 Selected publications

-Most of Houghton's research has been self-published, and distributed through the Light Railway Research Society of Australia (LRRSA).
+Some of Houghton's research has been self-published and distributed through the Light Railway Research Society of Australia (LRRSA).
 He has also been a regular contributor to the LRRSA newsletter, and its journal Light Railways, and to the newsletter of the Australian Forest History Society.
+Many of his other works have been published by local history societies.